7 Activities to Make This Holiday Season the Best Ever

 3. Go Towards The Light(s)

-Fairfax County is home to two of the region's most glorious light shows that have fast become traditions for locals to attend.
+Fairfax County is home to three of the region's most glorious light shows that have fast become traditions for locals to attend.
 The mesmerizing Meadowlark Walk of Lights (at Meadowlark Botanical Gardens in Vienna) takes you on a lighted trail through a holiday fantasy land from mid-November through early January.
 But if relaxing in the heated warmth of a vehicle is more your thing, then head to the ultimate holiday drive through at the Bull Run Festival of Lights (at Bull Run Regional Park in Centreville).
-Be sure to stop at the Holiday Village at the end of the route for some s'mores, children's activities and holiday merchandise.
+And new for 2016 is the Chinese Lantern Festival at Roer's Zoofari in Vienna - where you can go "Into the Wild" and experience the ancient art of Chinese Lantern making at it's finest.

 4. A "Washington" Christmas